Hannah Cassels im Thurn: Biography

 It was while renovations were being completed at her family home of Kellie Castle that she learned the skill of moulding plaster ceilings from the tradespeople employed by her father to renovate the castle.
 She subsequently worked on the moulded plaster ceilings of the Fife residence of Lord Bute.
 Paintings by im Thurn are owned by the National Trust of Scotland and are on display at Kellie Castle.
 Also at Kellie is a cast taken from an original bronze sculpture by Hannah of a Sri Lankan boy, given to Kellie by Hannah's niece Miss Esther Chalmers.

 On 15 August 1895 she married Everard im Thurn and travelled with him to British Guiana.
 While in British Guiana im Thurn completed the orchid illustration collection now held at Kew and attributed to her.

 im Thurn was also produced several plaster busts now held in various museums.
 These include a bust of a Macusi boy held in the British Museum but currently unidentified.
 In 1898 im Thurn donated a bust sculpted by her of a Warrau boy to the Pitt Rivers Museum. im Thurn also donated a bust of Warrau boy to the Guyana National Museum.

-In 1912 im Thurn exhibited some of her paintings at the Royal Horticultural Society's show in Westminster.
+In 1912, she exhibited some of her paintings at the Royal Horticultural Society's show in Westminster.